0xNoport/rubyrev/README.md

 **=> Server that receives the reverse shell must have ruby installed, they victim doesn't**

 <br>
 These are scripts/exes that can be used as a better reverse shell.
-It's basically a reverse shell that sends the output of the executions back to you which wouldn't be possible with netcat.
+It's a basic reverse shell.
+Same would be possible using netcat.
+The advantage is that this program has a unique signature while netcat's exe is known.